alexyfyf/shiny_kegg/manual.md

 * The reason is likely to be two
 * First check if your species is selected correctly
 * Then you can toggle the `pvalue` and `qvalue` cutoff to 1 to check the enrichment of pathways in the `Table` panel
+* Figure will only be generated after you choose proper parameters for analysis and click `Run!`

+## What packages are used?
+* See `SessinInfo` page for details

 ## Contact
 * Any questions or suggestions please contact feng.yan@monash.edu